kartikkasana00/HANGMAN-GAME/README.md

 ##  How to Play

-- The game will randomly choose a fruits word.
+- The game will randomly choose a word.
 - You need to guess the word by entering one letter at a time.
 - You have a limited number of incorrect guesses before you lose.
 - The game ends when: